Mining in Afghanistan

-Mining in Afghanistan was controlled by the Ministry of Mines and Petroleum, prior to the August 15th takeover by the Taliban.
-It is headquartered in Kabul with regional offices in other parts of the country.
+Mining in Afghanistan is controlled by the Ministry of Mines and Petroleum in Kabul, which has offices in different parts of the country.
 Afghanistan has over 1,400 mineral fields, containing barite, chromite, coal, copper, gold, iron ore, lead, natural gas, petroleum, precious and semi-precious stones, salt, sulfur, lithium, talc, and zinc, among many other minerals.
-Gemstones include high-quality emerald, lapis lazuli, red garnet and ruby.
+Gemstones include high-quality emeralds, lapis lazuli, red garnet and ruby.
 According to a joint study by The Pentagon and the United States Geological Survey, Afghanistan has an estimated US$1 trillion of untapped minerals.

 There are six lapis mines in Afghanistan, the largest being located in Badakhshan province.
 There are around 12 copper mines in the country, including the Aynak copper deposit located in Logar province.
 Afghanistan's significance from an energy standpoint stems from its geographical position as a transit route for oil, natural gas, and electricity exports from Central Asia to South Asia and the Arabian Sea.
 This potential includes the construction of the Trans-Afghanistan Pipeline gas pipeline.
 The first Afghan oil production began in late 2012.